Azure/azure-sdk-for-java/sdk/communication/azure-communication-sms/README.md

     null);
 for (SmsSendResult messageResponseItem : responseMultiplePhones) {
     System.out.println("MessageId sent to " + messageResponseItem.getTo() + ": " + messageResponseItem.getMessageId());
-}
 ```

-## Contributing

-This project welcomes contributions and suggestions.
-Most contributions require you to agree to a [Contributor License Agreement (CLA)][cla] declaring that you have the right to, and actually do, grant us the rights to use your contribution.

-When you submit a pull request, a CLA-bot will automatically determine whether you need to provide a CLA and decorate the PR appropriately (e.g., label, comment).
-Simply follow the instructions provided by the bot.
-You will only need to do this once across all repos using our CLA.

-This project has adopted the [Microsoft Open Source Code of Conduct][coc].
-For more information see the [Code of Conduct FAQ][coc_faq] or contact [opencode@microsoft.com][coc_contact] with any additional questions or comments.

 ## Troubleshooting